-His young daughter broke down in tears after a Bangkok appeals court delivered its ruling, which his wife Alla later said was "unfair" and made under political pressure from the United States.
+His young daughter broke down in tears after the Bangkok court delivered its ruling, which his wife Alla later criticised as “unfair” and made under political pressure from the United States.

-"The court has decided to detain him for extradition to the US," judge Jitakorn Patanasiri said, overturning an earlier decision by a lower court which had refused to send him to the United States.
+“The court has decided to detain him for extradition to the US,” judge Jitakorn Patanasiri said, overturning a ruling last year by a lower court which had refused to send him to the United States.

 “This case is not political, it is a criminal matter,” the judge said.

-Bout, a 43-year-old former Soviet air force pilot who is said to speak six languages and go by at least seven different aliases, refused to talk to journalists as he was led out of court in shackles.
+The 43-year-old former Soviet air force pilot — who is said to speak six languages and go by at least seven different aliases — refused to talk to journalists as he was led out of court in shackles.

 The United States, which has described Bout as “one of the world’s most prolific arms traffickers,” had lobbied hard to have him handed over.

-The US State Department summoned the Thai ambassador this week "to emphasise that this is of the highest priority of the United States," spokesman Philip Crowley told reporters on Thursday.
+The US State Department called in Thai ambassador Don Pramudwinai this week “to emphasise that this is of the highest priority of the United States,” spokesman Philip Crowley told reporters on Thursday.